serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Reporting/ReportAttribute/ReportAttribute.md

 | parameter | description |
 | --- | --- |
 | reportKey | The report key.
 If not passed it is calculated from the class name. |

+## Remarks

+Creates an instance of the attribute

 ## See Also